retaildevcrews/loderunner/README.md

 cd src/LodeRunner.API.Test  # or cd src/LodeRunner.Test if you want to run the LodeRunner tests and not LodeRunner.API

 # add cosmos key to secrets
+# NOTE: ensure that resource name used in the command to get the key matches the resource whose URL is listed in the src/LodeRunner.API.Test/secrets/CosmosURL file
-echo $(eval az cosmosdb keys list -n ngsa-asb-test-cosmos -g rg-ngsa-asb-test-cosmos --query primaryMasterKey -o tsv) > secrets/CosmosKey
+echo $(eval az cosmosdb keys list -n ngsa-asb-dev-cosmos -g rg-ngsa-asb-dev-cosmos --query primaryMasterKey -o tsv) > secrets/CosmosKey

 # copy all secrets to /tmp/secrets
 cp -R secrets /tmp/